Fractional CO2 Laser near Jackson, MS

 According to the American Academy of Facial Plastic Surgery, laser skin resurfacing is typically not a good treatment for those with active acne, excessively saggy skin, and very dark skin.
 With some darker skin tones, healing can cause hyperpigmentation.
 However, a practitioner’s level of skill and experience can significantly impact the results.
 The best way to know whether this treatment is right for you is by scheduling a consultation.

-The cost of a fractional CO2 laser treatment will vary depending on the location and the size of the area you’re having treated.
-According to recent area statistics, the average cost of a full facial treatment is between $2,000-$3,000.
-Insurance generally does not cover fractional CO2 laser treatments.
+The cost of a fractional CO2 laser treatment will vary depending on the location and size of the area you’re having treated.
+According to recent area statistics, the average cost of a full facial treatment is between $2,300 and $3,300.

 After your fractional CO2 laser skin resurfacing treatment, you will need some downtime.
 There are some benefits to getting your treatment in the fall or winter when you might spend more time indoors.
 You’ll also need to take extra care protecting your healing skin from sunlight, and it may be easier during these seasons because there’s less daylight overall.
 But with proper sun protection, you can safely undergo this treatment any time of year.